Explore health content from A to Z.

 I need information about...

 Influenza (“the flu”) is an infection of the respiratory tract (the mouth, nose, and lungs, and the passages between them).
 The two types of flu that pregnant women should be concerned about are the seasonal (regular) flu and the 2009 H1N1 (swine) flu.
 Either of these two types of flu can make a pregnant woman very ill.
-This is because pregnant women are at high risk of flu complications.
-These complications include sinus infections and serious lung infections such as bronchitis and pneumonia.
+This is because pregnant women are at high risk for flu complications.
+These complications include sinus infections and serious lung infections, such as bronchitis and pneumonia.
 In rare cases, miscarriage of the baby or even death of the mother can result.
 This sheet tells you more about the flu, what to do if you come down with the flu, and what you can do to avoid infection.

 Anyone can get the flu.
 But you’re more likely to catch the flu if you: